Value of Immunization Compendium of Evidence (VoICE)

 Evidence source selection and screening

 Most of the sources of information contained in VoICE have been drawn from publications sourced through a recurring monthly systematized search of databases containing scientific and technical peer-reviewed journals.
-In the absence of peer-reviewed research on a topic, secondary sources may be used which may include expert commentaries or editorials, white papers or reports issued by known researchers and experts.
-These non peer-reviewed journal sources come only from trusted expert bodies such as the World Health Organization (WHO) or the US Centers for Disease Control (CDC).
+In the absence of peer-reviewed research on a topic, secondary sources may be used which may include expert commentaries or editorials, white papers or reports issued by reputable researchers and experts.
+These non peer-reviewed journal sources come only from trusted expert bodies such as the World Health Organization (WHO) or the US Centers for Disease Control and Prevention (CDC).